Magnetorheological fluid: Modes of operation

 An MR fluid is used in one of three main modes of operation, these being flow mode, shear mode and squeeze-flow mode.
 These modes involve, respectively, fluid flowing as a result of pressure gradient between two stationary plates; fluid between two plates moving relative to one another; and fluid between two plates moving in the direction perpendicular to their planes.
 In all cases the magnetic field is perpendicular to the planes of the plates, so as to restrict fluid in the direction parallel to the plates.

 The applications of these various modes are numerous.
 Flow mode can be used in dampers and shock absorbers, by using the movement to be controlled to force the fluid through channels, across which a magnetic field is applied.
 Shear mode is particularly useful in clutches and brakes, in places where rotational motion must be controlled.
 Squeeze-flow mode, on the other hand, is most suitable for applications controlling small, millimeter-order movements but involving large forces.
 This particular flow mode has seen the least investigation so far.

-Overall, between these three modes of operation, MR fluids can be applied successfully to a wide range of applications.
-However, some limitations exist which are necessary to mention here.